Arya-Yudistira/Arya-Yudistira/README.md

 <p>Welcome to my page!
 </br>
-My name is Arya Yudistira, and i'm currently studying at Amikom University Yogyakarta.
+My name is Arya Yudistira, and i'm currently studying at University of Amikom Yogyakarta.
 </p>

 <h3>Things I use</h3>